splashdust/bevy_voxel_world/README.md

 ## Level of Detail

-Worlds can compute a level-of-detail (LOD) value per chunk by overriding `VoxelWorldConfig::chunk_lod`.
+Worlds can compute a per-chunk level-of-detail (LOD) value by overriding `VoxelWorldConfig::chunk_lod`.
 The default implementation always returns `0`, so nothing changes unless you opt in.
-When a chunk's LOD changes, it is automatically marked for regeneration and remeshing so that the new data is applied.
+When a chunk's LOD changes it is automatically marked for regeneration and remeshing to apply the new data.

-Both `voxel_lookup_delegate` and `chunk_meshing_delegate` now receive the current LOD value together with the previously generated `ChunkData` (if any).
-This allows reuse of cached information when a chunk's LOD changes without forcing full regeneration from scratch.
+Once you provide your own LOD value, the following hooks become available:

+- `chunk_data_shape(lod)`: define the padded voxel dimensions used while generating data per unique LOD.
+Returning a smaller shape reduces the number of samples you pull from the `voxel_lookup_delegate`.
+- `chunk_meshing_shape(lod)`: define the padded voxel dimensions per unique LOD used purely for meshing.
+If this differs from the data shape, the default mesher downsamples using nearest-neighbour sampling before handing the voxels to block-mesh.
+You can keep the meshing shape fixed (for example `PADDED_CHUNK_SIZE`) to guarantee identical tessellation across LODs, or shrink it to reduce triangle counts and fill seams with your own skirts/transition geometry. `chunk_meshing_delegate` receives the `data_shape` and `mesh_shape` which can be used in custom meshers.
+- `chunk_regenerate_strategy()`: choose whether previously generated voxel buffers should be reused (`Reuse`, the new default) or recalculated (`Repopulate`, pre 0.13.1 behavior) when the chunk changes LOD.
+Reuse avoids re-running expensive generators at the cost of storing the higher-resolution payload while the chunk is coarse.
-You can further control how voxel data is rebuilt by overriding `VoxelWorldConfig::chunk_regenerate_strategy`.
-The default behaviour reuses the previously generated `ChunkData` whenever possible, only invoking the voxel lookup delegate for positions that need new data.
-When you need to fully rebuild a chunk (for example when using a bespoke low-detail representation), return `ChunkRegenerateStrategy::Repopulate`.
-The voxel lookup closure now receives an `Option<WorldVoxel>` describing the previous value for each sample, making it easy to decide whether to reuse or replace on a per-voxel basis.
+- `voxel_lookup_delegate` and `chunk_meshing_delegate`: both delegates receive the current LOD together with the previously generated `ChunkData` (if any).
+This lets you pull information forward when LODs change instead of starting from scratch.
+The voxel lookup closure also receives an `Option<WorldVoxel>` describing any previous value for each sample so you can cheaply decide whether a position needs new work.

+See `examples/noise_terrain_lod.rs` for a reference implementation that varies both data and mesh shapes, and uses coarse-chunk skirts (implemented by returning `WorldVoxel::Unset` for voxels in the padded border) to hide cracks at LOD boundaries.

 ## Gotchas